The Can’t Hurt Me summary (and indeed entire book) is a must-read for one simple reason:

 - And if you fail…so what?
 Take the pain and start again

-This Can’t Hurt Me summary is no substitute for reading the real book – make sure you go and pick yourself up a copy!
+This Can’t Hurt Me summary is no substitute for reading the real book – make sure you pick yourself up a copy!

 Bonus: For an extra treat, watch David Goggins’ interview on the Joe Rogan podcast (in aid of the Can’t Hurt Me release).
 It’s a relaxed chat that takes a deep dive on some great topics: